ExeClim/Isca/docs/source/modules/two_stream_gray_rad.rst

 .. math::
     S = \frac{S_{0}}{\pi}\cos\theta

-which corresponds to the latitudinal distribution of radiation recieved by a planet with no obliquity (perpetual equinox).
-As with the simple :math:`P_{2}` insolation for the Frierson, Byrne, and Geen schemes, there is no dirunal cycle.
+which corresponds to the latitudinal distribution of radiation received by a planet with no obliquity (perpetual equinox).
+As with the simple :math:`P_{2}` insolation for the Frierson, Byrne, and Geen schemes, there is no diurnal cycle.

 | **Time-dependent insolation**
 | All of the radiation schemes contained in this module can be run with time-dependent insolation, selected by setting ``do_seasonal = True``.
 In this case, ``astronomy_mod`` is used to calculate the zenith angle and planet-star distance at each location and time.
 This information is then used by the ``two_stream_gray_rad`` module to calculate the top of atmosphere insolation as a function of time.